tannerdolby/tannerdolby.com/src/about.md

 ## Interests

 I like to write about programming and technology.
-I'm currently fixated on learning more about Chrome extensions, C++, and Web performance.
+I'm currently fixated on learning more about Chrome extensions, Compilers, C++, and Web performance.
 If you would like to see me write about a specific topic or concept, feel free to message me on Twitter about it.
 Lately, I've been interested in developing Chrome Extensions and spending time creating illustrations using [Vectornator](https://www.vectornator.io/).
-I enjoy writing documentation (and referencing it) so when I'm learning new things, I tend to take notes and write a blog post or something to document what I had learned.
+I enjoy writing documentation (and referencing it) so when I'm learning new content, I tend to take notes and write a blog post or something to document and reinforce what I learned.

 When I'm not on the computer, you can find me creating illustrations on my iPad, reading a good book, running, skateboarding, finding the best slice of pizza, and trying to become a better photographer.